Charles E W Bean, Diaries, AWM38 3DRL 606/56/1 - August 1916 - Part 1

 now.
 We went down for a

-moment to Capn.
+moment to Cam.
 Robertsons

 H.Q.
 (9 Bn) and then on.

-Casey suggested that we should
+Casey suggested tt we should

 go along K trench - I

-thought centre way, because
+thought Centre Way, because

 I don' t like K - it peters